kenyacode/recipe-app/README.markdown

 Create a User, Create a new Recipe: A name is required.

-Check it out live on Heroku [chakula.herokuapp.com]
+Check it out live on Heroku [chakula.herokuapp.com] - no longer using herokuapp Aug 2021

 # ABOUT THE DEVELOPER